 Queen lead singer Freddie Mercury wrote this.
-All 4 members of Queen contributed hit songs to the band's repertoire.
+All four members of Queen contributed hit songs to the band's repertoire.
 Brian May wrote this song's counterpart, "We Will Rock You

 Freddie Mercury stated: "I was thinking about football when I wrote it.
 I wanted a participation song, something that the fans could latch on to.
 Of course, I've given it more theatrical subtlety than an ordinary football chant.
 I suppose it could also be construed as my version of "I Did It My Way."
 We have made it, and it certainly wasn't easy.
 No bed of roses as the song says.
 And it's still not easy."

 This was released as a double A-side single with "We Will Rock You."
 On the album, it flows seamlessly from "We Will Rock You," which led disc jockeys to play the songs together.
 Even though CDs allow the tracks to be separated, the 2 songs are still usually played together.

 This is commonly played at victory celebrations by sports teams, especially in the US.

-In 1992, a New Jersey high school helped revive this in the US.
-Students in Clifton, NJ, asked to sing this at their graduation.
-The principal refused because he associated it with Freddie Mercury, who died of AIDS the year before.
+In 1992, a New Jersey high school helped revive this song in America.
+Students in Clifton, New Jersey asked to sing it at their graduation, but the principal refused because he associated it with Freddie Mercury, who had died of AIDS the year before.
 This led the students to flood New York radio station Z100 with requests for the song, which the station started playing in sympathy for their cause.
 Queen had already been revived in the US by "Bohemian Rhapsody

 ," which was used in the movie Wayne's World